security-notes/infobyte-faraday-wiki/Installation-Server.md

 Faraday Server is built with minimum requirements.
 This is by design, so you can install it even on the most bare-bones machine you can think of.

-The requirements for the server are stored in the [`requirements_server.txt` file](https://github.com/infobyte/faraday/blob/master/requirements_server.txt).
+The Python requirements for the server are stored in the [`requirements_server.txt` file](https://github.com/infobyte/faraday/blob/master/requirements_server.txt).

 | Dependency | Version |
 |---|